Kerala HC upholds conviction of 12 sentenced in TP Chandrasekharan murder

 The Kerala High Court on Monday, February 19, dismissed an appeal filed by the convicts in the murder of Revolutionary Marxist Party (RMP) founder TP Chandrasekharan, and instead upheld the conviction awarded by the Kozhikode Additional Sessions Court’s order.
 The High Court also set aside the trial court’s acquittal of two of the accused — former Communist Party of India (Marxist) [CPI(M)] leader KK Krishnan and Jyoti Babu — and convicted them under Section 120 B (criminal conspiracy) read with Section 302 (murder) of the Indian Penal Code (IPC).

 The lower court had convicted 12 of the 36 accused persons, and acquitted the remaining 24.
-The 12 had been sentenced to life imprisonment.
-The 12 convicts later challenged the verdict before the HC, claiming innocence and alleging that they were framed using false evidence.
+The 12 who were sentenced to life imprisonment later challenged the verdict before the HC, claiming innocence and alleging that they were framed using false evidence.
 They also alleged bias in the investigation process.

 One of the 12 convicts — former CPI(M) Panoor area committee member PK Kunhanandan — died during the pendency of the appeal.
 The other convicts are MC Anoop, Manoj Kumar alias Kirmani Manoj, NK Sunil Kumar alias Kodi Suni, Rajeesh Thundikkandi, KK Muhammed Shafi, Sijith S alias Annan Sijith, K Shinoj, Pradeepan MK, PV Rafeek, former CPI(M) Kunnummakkara local committee member KC Ramachandran, and former CPI(M) Kadungapoyil branch secretary Manojan alias Trouser Manojan.